Alcaro/russian-malware/arlib/sandbox/README.txt

  execveat itself, for the same reasons as openat, but it's a rare syscall.)

-Either way, when execve or execveat is intercepted, the emulator asks the broker for an fd containing said emulator and executes that, passing the intended program to the child.
+Either way, when execve or execveat is intercepted, the emulator asks the broker for an fd containing said emulator and executes that, passing the intended program as argv[0].
 After that, the emulator runs again, installs a new SIGSYS handler, and control is again passed to ld-linux.

 Shebangs make things trickier, as ld-linux can't handle them.
 They could be emulated in userspace,